-Elly is a DPhil student in French at Wadham College and a Stipendiary Lecturer at Somerville College.
+Elly recently completed a DPhil in French at Wadham College.
 She holds an MSt in Women’s, Gender, and Sexuality Studies (University of Oxford) and a BA in Modern and Medieval Languages (University of Cambridge).
 She has also studied at the École normale supérieure in Paris, France.

-Funded by the Wolfson Postgraduate Scholarship in the Humanities, Elly’s doctoral project explores points of encounter between water and experience in twenty-first-century women’s writing in French.
+Funded by the Wolfson Postgraduate Scholarship in the Humanities, Elly’s doctoral project explored points of encounter between water and experience in twenty-first-century women’s writing in French.
 Her thesis brings together the work of Marie Darrieussecq, Nathacha Appanah, Amélie Nothomb, and Fatou Diome to analyse the role of water in literary representations of grief and trauma, doing so in conversation with posthuman and decolonial feminisms.
 Elly’s other research interests include: the environmental humanities; critical disability studies; feminist visual and material cultures; LGBTQ+ literatures; and the work of Paul B. Preciado.
+In her spare time, she writes poetry and fiction.

 Elly is a first-generation student and, before going to university, attended state schools in Southend-on-Sea.